Riya1818/MindeEasy--Take-it-easy-mate/README.md

 pip install -r requirements.txt
-Run the FastAPI Server: This starts the API backend on the port expected by the frontend. uvicorn main:app --reload --host 0.0.0.0 --port 8000 The server is now running and waiting for requests at http://127.0.0.1:8000.
+Run the FastAPI Server: This starts the API backend on the port expected by the frontend. uvicorn main:app --reload --host 0.0.0.0 --port 8000

 4. Frontend Execution (UI)